 Changing medicine, changing lives

 The University of Iowa is home to one of America’s foremost comprehensive medical centers: University of Iowa Hospitals and Clinics.
 Ranked on U.S. News & World Report’s “Best Hospitals” list for 28 consecutive years, UIHC provides a unique academic resource for students.
-UI students can work with patients directly across every discipline of health care, developing practical skills that set them apart in a competitive job market.
+Iowa students can work with patients directly across every discipline of health care, developing practical skills that set them apart in a competitive job market.

 Medical programs at Iowa are grounded in a consistent history of leadership.
 The original medical college at Iowa was not only a founding member of the Association of American Medical Colleges but was also the first public medical institution to admit women—and from its very first class, no less, in 1870.
-Since then, that pioneering spirit has spread to programs in Dentistry, Nursing, Pharmacy, Public Health, and wide variety of other medical disciplines.
+Since then, that pioneering spirit has spread to programs in Dentistry, Nursing, Pharmacy, Public Health, and a wide variety of other medical disciplines.

 What does this mean for Iowa students?
 Exciting career opportunities upon graduation.
 Ninety-nine percent of graduates in Nursing and 97% of Pharmacy grads find a job or are accepted to advanced education programs within six months of earning their degree.
 Seventy-eight percent of dentists, 77% of physician assistants, and 53% of physicians currently practicing in Iowa are UI graduates.
-Medical employers know that UI grads are trained to excel.
+Medical employers know that Iowa grads are trained to excel.

 Leadership in research

 Iowa combines hands-on practice with pioneering interdisciplinary research.
 That means students can get involved in any facet of the medical world, whether they’re interested in patient care or discovering new treatments.
-The two sides work together at Iowa, as revolutionary methods created on campus often see direct use at UIHC, allowing innovative approaches to have a direct, positive impact on patients.
+The two sides work together at Iowa as revolutionary methods created on campus often see direct use at UIHC, allowing innovative approaches to have a direct, positive impact on patients.

-Research centers like the Iowa Neuroscience Institute, a collection of more than 100 faculty members across 26 disciplines dedicated to fighting various cognitive disorders, provide a phenomenal platform for UI undergrads.
+Research centers like the Iowa Neuroscience Institute, a collection of more than 100 faculty members across 26 disciplines dedicated to fighting various cognitive disorders, provide a phenomenal platform for Iowa undergrads.
 In fact, nearly one in three undergraduates are currently involved in hands-on research, making active contributions to new treatments for cancer, diabetes, and visual impairments, among many other conditions.
-Between expert faculty instruction, working with research centers at the front of their fields, and hands-on learning opportunities, UI students in medicine have unparalleled resources at their fingertips.
+Between expert faculty instruction, working with research centers at the front of their fields, and hands-on learning opportunities, Iowa students in medicine have unparalleled resources at their fingertips.